 - The studies are subject to “spatiotemporal mismatches”, not accurately reflecting changes in space and time between data collection points (Powell et al., 2007b).

 Regardless of their potential for invalidation, Powell et al.’s studies reveal that predominantly African American neighborhoods contain a higher percentage of fast-food restaurants despite their reduced chain supermarket and restaurant availability.
 Moreover, Powell et al. (2006a) state that chain supermarkets typically offer reduced prices and food products of superior quality.
 Considering the distribution of extremely low-income renters in the United States, Caucasian households are likely to possess more accessible nutrition than African American households.

-Due to the disparities in food outlet availability, African Americans may often sustain themselves by purchasing products that are lacking in nutrition.
-As Powell et al. (2010c) convey in a related study, U.S. adolescents ingest an excess of fat, sugar, and salt.
+In a related study published in 2010, Powell et al. (2010c) emphasized that disparities in food outlet availability may contribute to obesity in U.S. adolescents.
+Additionally, they observed that U.S. adolescents often ingest an excess of fat, sugar, and salt.
 The World Health Organization (WHO) recommends the following guidelines for the consumption of these ingredients: